abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-02-12

-It's beneficial for our practice to pay attention to how we use the four requisites—robe cloth, food, shelter and medicine—and reflect on how we rely on people's generosity and kindness when we receive these offerings.
-Inner qualities that arise from reflecting in this way are contentment and gratitude, which are said to be a source of the highest blessings—*maṅgala*.
+It's beneficial for our practice to pay attention to how we use the four requisites---robe cloth, food, shelter and medicine---and reflect on how we rely on people's generosity and kindness when we receive these offerings.
+Inner qualities that arise from reflecting in this way are contentment and gratitude, which are said to be a source of the highest blessings---*maṅgala*.
 These blessings are not only beneficial for us, but beneficial for others as well.
 People become inspired and confident when they see we are using the requisites in a wholesome way.

 While reading Paul Breiter's book, *One Monk, Many Masters,* I was reminded of Ajahn Chah saying, "I have never seen any rich people in the